 Ballantyne Hotel's Afternoon Tea Experience

-When we arrived, to our surprise the Ballantyne Hotel served afternoon tea in the lobby, instead of the restaurant.
-Though this felt unusual, once sat, the large high-back chairs made the experience feel more private.
+When we arrived, to our surprise the Ballantyne Hotel served afternoon tea in the lobby, instead of their luxurious restaurant.
+Though this initially felt unusual, once sat, the large high-back chairs made the experience feel more private.

 To be super fancy, Kathy and I agreed to do the Royal Afternoon Tea.
 This added a glass of champagne for each of us.